HyperLethalVector/ProjectEsky-UnityIntegration/README.md

 - MRTK Integration with the Leap Motion controller (aligned with the user's view)
 - 6DoF Head Tracking + Re-Localization events (Save map, load map, add persistence, callbacks, ect.)
 - Spatial mapping (Via the ZED SDK, with future plans to rip out the point cloud for t265 to allow scene authoring/phantom model interactions)
+- Object Persistence (Via the t265/1 or ZED SDK <Available in another repo, TBA>)

 This channel is dedicated to those who want to use esky in their projects, however if you do use this for research purposes, we kindly ask you to cite the following paper: <TBA>